ambuda-org/vidyut/vidyut-prakriya/README.md

    that was used as well as its result.

 2. *Speed*.
 On my laptop (a 2.4GHz 8-core CPU with 64 GB of DDR4 RAM), this
-   crate generates almost 50,000 words per second.
+   crate generates almost 50,000 words per second on a single thread.
 All else equal, a fast program is easier to run and test, which means that we can produce a larger word list at a higher standard of quality.

 3. *Portability*.
 This crate compiles to fast native code and can be bound to most other progamming languages with a bit of effort.
 In particular, this